ceejbot/galls-law/mediterraneajs.md

 ---

+# [fit] "A simple system
+# [fit] may or may not work."

+^ That's really encouraging.

+---

 # [fit] Systemantics:
 # [fit] How Systems Really Work
 # [fit] and How They Fail

 ^ John Gall: a pediatrician.
 Interested in systems theory.
 This is the title of his big book, which is a darkly funny set of observations on systems of all kind.
 Insight: Systems operate in a constant state of failure.

----

-# [fit] "A simple system
-# [fit] may or may not work."

-^ That's really encouraging.
 Gall is just a bundle of fun here.
-He also said some other fun stuff like
+Let's apply this to software systems.

 ---